-This type of insurance covers any damages to your car that are not caused by other drivers such as fire, storms, floods, hail, theft, collision with an animal or vandalism.
+This type of car insurance covers any damages to your car that are not the result of the actions of other drivers.
+This may include damage from fire, storms, floods, hail, theft, collision with an animal and/or vandalism.

 This type of insurance covers any physical damage to your vehicle that occurs as a result of a collision including hitting another vehicle or an object such as a light post.

-A minimum amount of liability insurance is required in almost every state, and it differs according to where you live.
-Drivers are required to purchase this type of insurance to cover any losses you might cause to an individual or to someone’s property.
+Almost every state requires drivers to have a minimum amount of liability insurance, though the limits differ according to where you live.
+This type of insurance covers any losses that you might cause to an individual or to someone’s property.

 Although all drivers require a minimum amount of liability insurance, the amount varies from state to state.
-Therefore, you need to contact your insurance provider to find out the exact amount in your area.
+Therefore, you need to contact the Department of Motor Vehicles or your insurance provider to find out the exact amount in your area.

-There are many options above your minimum required policy.
+You may have many insurance options above your minimum required policy.
 These include collision insurance, family protection coverage, transportation replacement, etc.

-No, since the only type of insurance that is required is liability, there is no minimum required for comprehensive or collision coverage.
+No, since the only type of insurance that is mandatory in most states is liability, there is no minimum for comprehensive or collision coverage.

-Yes, you will be required to purchase liability insurance if you lease a car.
-Your bank or auto dealer will also require that you purchase collision and comprehensive coverage.
+Yes, you must purchase liability insurance if you lease a car.
+Your lender or auto dealer will also require that you purchase collision and comprehensive coverage.

-The yearly fee that you have to pay your insurance provider is called a premium.
+The yearly fee that you pay for your insurance policy is called a premium.